lextoumbourou/plugin.video.rsa/README.md

-RSA Animate XBMC Script
+RSA Video Addon for XBMC
 =======================

-## Summary

 Watch videos from RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce) on XBMC